Morphonodepredictivemodel/morphonode/README.md

 ### Interactive input

 If the `new.profile()` function is launched without arguments, an interactive session is prompted.
-While short axis and cortical thickness take only numerical values and cannot be missing, the other features are categorical.
+While short axis and cortical thickness take only numerical values and cannot be missing, the other features are categorical and allow missing values.
 Pressing *enter* without typing any value will introduce a missing.
 Each feature comes with a brief explanation of the allowed values.
 If an invalid value is given, an error will be raised.